keltia/fetiche-rs/README.md

 There are only a few parameters for now, the most important one being the credentials for authenticate against the network endpoint.
 You can specify the different network endpoints.
 The current config file version is 3 as the `type` entry was added to the `Site` struct.

 The `completion` keyword can be used to generate completion sciprts for various shells incl `zsh` and `powershell`.

-The `acutectl <key> import` sub-commands will also use another one called `dbfile.hcl`  located in the same directory.
+The `acutectl import` sub-command will also use another one called `dbfile.hcl`  located in the same directory.

 <details>
 <summary>sources.hcl</summary>